March 18, 2025

 4. Fennel

-Fennel is notorious for being a poor companion for many plants, and nasturtiums are no exception.
-Fennel releases compounds that inhibit the growth of nearby plants.
-I once planted fennel near my nasturtium patch, and within weeks my nasturtiums were showing signs of stress with yellowing leaves and stunted growth.
+Fennel releases substances that stop any plants close to it from growing.
+I once planted fennel near my nasturtiums and within weeks they were showing signs of stress with yellow leaves and poor growth.

 5. Cucumber

-Both nasturtiums and cucumbers are sprawling plants that need space to spread out.
-When planted together, they’ll compete for ground real estate, resulting in a tangled mess.
-Cucumbers also prefer slightly more alkaline soil than nasturtiums, which thrive in slightly acidic to neutral soil.
+Both nasturtiums and cucumbers need space to spread out.
+If you planted them together they’ll fight for space and the result will be a tangled mess.
+Cucumbers also prefer slightly more alkaline soil than nasturtiums which like the soil to be either a little acidic or neutral.

 6. Squash

-Similar to cucumbers, squash plants require significant space and have large leaves that can completely shade out nasturtiums.
-The heavy feeding nature of squash means they’ll deplete soil nutrients that nasturtiums need.
+Similar to cucumbers squash plants need a lot of space and have big leaves that can completely block the sun from getting to nasturtiums.
+They also take the nutrients from the soil that nasturtiums need.
 I’ve seen zucchini completely overtake nasturtiums in less than a month!

 7. Melons